affinidi/reference-app-affinidi-vault/samples/affinidi-nextjs-nextauthjs/docs/cis-guide.md

     `Issuing Wallet`: Select Wallet Created previous step `Lifetime of Credential Offer` as `600`

-5. Add two schemas by clicking on "Add new item" under `Supported Schemas`
+5. Add schemas by clicking on "Add new item" under `Supported Schemas`

 Schema 1 :
 - *Schema* as `Manual Input`,